Becker College Office of Admissions

 Tuition and fees for the 2017-2018 academic year are $38, 250.
 Room and board for the 2017-18 academic year are $13,300.
 Various programs charge additional fees.
 A wide variety of financial aid is available for students.
 Read more about our financial aid options here.

-Students are encouraged to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) which is available online at www.fafsa.ed.gov after October 1st of every year.
+Students are encouraged to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) which is available online at www.fafsa.ed.gov after October 1st.
 Becker College’s school code is 002123.
 The priority filing date is March 15th.
 Aid will be awarded on a need-basis in the form of additional scholarships, grants and work-study and loans.
+Students will receive their financial aid package after they have submitted their FAFSA and have been officially admitted to the College.

-The Becker College Worcester Campus is located in an urban neighborhood situated in the Elm Park section of Worcester—a quiet area of tree-lined streets and lovely homes within walking distance of downtown.
+Our Worcester Campus is located in an urban neighborhood situated in the Elm Park section of Worcester—a quiet area of tree-lined streets and lovely homes within walking distance of downtown.
 Our Leicester Campus is situated in a small New England town, rich in a history that pre-dates the American Revolution.
 Many of our students are drawn to one or the other campus, based on their preference for either an urban or a rural environment.
 Becker’s two campuses are linked via a convenient campus shuttle.
 Students can expect to take classes on both campuses.
 When visiting Becker College, we recommend touring both campuses to get a feel for your personal preference.